plone/plone.app.jquerytools/README.txt

       'redirect' to redirect to another page.
 If you choose 'redirect', you must specify the URL in the redirect option.
 You may also supply a callback function that returns one of these strings.
 The overlay helper will call the function with the overlay element as an argument.
+Default action is to display the filtered response in the popup.

     * closeselector: use this to specify a JQuery selector that will be used to find elements within the overlay that should close the overlay if